- Date:

 - serious injuries such as amputations, scalping, de-gloving, and fatalities.

-Due to the greater risk of injury to students, use of the following restricted plant items has been restricted to senior secondary students only who have passed a Restricted Plant Safe Use Competency Test :
+Due to the greater risk of injury to students, use of the following restricted plant items has been restricted to senior secondary students only who have passed a Restricted Plant Safe Use Competency Test (DOCX)(opens in a new window):

 - Cutting: